cliffordEmmanuel/python-desktop-apps/README.md

 I think I should state that I'm using linux, so the setup is a bit different.
 Anyways to launch the Qt designer you need to do some digging inside where your virtual environment was installed, So in my case: `~/envs/desktop-app/lib/python3.8/site-packages/qt5_applications/Qt/bin/designer`

+### Learning insights:

+- It seems as if PyQt can be understood as 2 major parts:
+    1. Placing elements within a window and defining their attributes
+    2. Attaching actions that are triggered when the elements are interacted with.

+In order words, I create sources of signals ie elements, and then i define what should happen when a signal is triggered or an event occurs, ie functions that handle the events.

+- On one hand, I cannot know all the elements and their attributes but I can focus on learning these patterns:
+    1. How to setup the basic window, including the most basic characteristics
+    2. How to create an element
+    3. How to define a events for the element
+    4. How to create functions that responds to an event on the element.

 ### Sources: